 He was a millennial, no offense to those in my daughter's generation.
 Lev, I'll call him, was exceptionally pleasant, even when he discovered I was, let's say, not quite savvy.

+"Savvy"!
 Any who, he was very understanding about my lack of those skills necessary to handle this new product.
 We went through as many features as I could handle, then he left me to do some practice.
 He was multitasking, also waiting on ongoing customers at the Geek Squad booth while helping me.
 We eventually set another appointment.

 Long story short, we ended up with about three appointments and an assurance from him (he gave me his private cell number) I could just call and then drop by almost any time he was working.
 What a nice guy.
 My image of "that" generation is some what restored.
-Now, if I could just get those I call on my "phone" to answer or return my calls instead of playing phone tag or watching scenes on "Tiktok, (he talked me into add that app).
-What is to become of us, anyway?

 Run Train Write LLC